DENTAL IMPLANTS, FRISCO, TX, DENTAL IMPLANT ORAL SURGEON / DENTIST, Dr. Mark Davis

 Dental Implants are changing the way people live.
 They are designed to provide a foundation for tooth or teeth replacement which look, feel and function like natural teeth.
 The person who has lost their teeth regains the ability to eat virtually most foods, while knowing that teeth appear natural and that facial contours will be preserved.
 Patients with dental implants can smile with confidence.

-The implants themselves are variable sized titanium posts, which are surgically inserted into the jawbone where teeth and root structures are missing.
+The implants themselves are variable sized titanium posts (or surgical posts), which are surgically inserted into the jawbone where teeth and root structures are missing.
 These titanium anchors act as tooth root replacements.
 The surrounding jaw bone bonds with the titanium oxide surface, creating a strong foundation for artificial teeth.
-Small posts are then attached to the implant, which protrude through the gums.
-These posts provide stable anchors for the artificial tooth crown.
+Small abutements are then attached to the implant, which protrude through the gums.
+These abutements and dental implants provide stable anchors for the artificial tooth crown.

 Implants also help preserve facial structure, preventing bone deterioration that occurs when teeth are missing.